 Speak with a teacher

 Teachers experience exams every year, and are always working with students who might be struggling with their exams.
-Teachers know best about these things and will always be able to help in whatever way you might need.
+Teachers know best about these things and will be able to support you.

 How can I help myself?